-Special Report: 5 Picks and 5 Hedges for a Falling Market–my last installment on hedging (at least for now)
+Special Report: 5 Picks and 5 Hedges for a Falling Market–another (new as of August 17) installment on hedging

 After Wednesday’s news from the Federal Reserve, we all know that an interest rate increase is coming–even if we don’t know when.
 Could be 2022.
 Could be 2023.
 And even if we don’t know how many increases we’re looking for in that time period.
 Could be one.
 Could be two.
 The need to revise your portfolio to take that change in monetary policy is obvious.
 But figuring out how and when isn’t by any means straightforward.
 What gives?
 And how should be navigate a period that is almost certainly going to end with a reversal of the lower for longer interest rates that have dominated asset prices for decades?
 Today, for the last installment in my Special Report: “5 Picks and 5 Hedges for a Falling Market” I’m going to take one last run at how to hedge this market and how to position your portfolio for the developing trends.
 (I don’t have much hope that this will be the last time I’m visiting this topic, of course.)